MedhatHassan/MIPS-Processor/README.md

 <h2>Processor Architecture</h2>

 <p><i>This implementation can be used as a starting point for anyone interested in learning about MIPS processors or implementing their own MIPS processor.
-The project is open-source and contributions are welcome 😃.</i></p>
+The project is open-source and contributions are welcome</i>😃.</p>